-Recommendation (Please keep on same page as SHPO Staff Sec ction)

-The Puerto Rico Department of Housing requests that the Puerto following determination is appropriate for the undertaking (Choo
+The Puerto Rico Department of Housing requests that following determination is appropriate for the underto

-☑ No Historic Properties Affected

-□ No Adverse Effect
+☑ No Historic Properties Affected☐ No Adverse Effect

 Condition (if applicable):

 □ Adverse Effect

 Proposed Resolution (if appliable)

-This Section is to be Completed by SHPO State ff Only
+This Section is to be Completed b by SHPO Staff Only

-The Puerto Rico State Historic Preservation Office has reviewe and: d the above information
+The Puerto Rico State Historic Preservation Office hand: as reviewed the above information

-☐ Concurs with the information provided.
+□ Concurs with the information provided.

 □ Does not concur with the information provided.

-Commonte

 Comments:

 Carlos Rubio-Cancela Date:

-State Historic Preservation Officer Dule.
+State Historic Preservation Officer Dale.